Strike-ending deal will shape Chicago schools for years

 The outlined agreement shows both sides secured key victories and fell short on other priorities.

-Experts said those details also will inform teachers’ unions and school districts as a national wave of activism by educators is expected to continue.
+Experts said those details also will inform teachers unions and school districts as a national wave of activism by educators is expected to continue.

 The union’s 25,000 members still must vote on the tentative agreement accepted by their 700 elected delegates late Wednesday night.
 Union officials haven’t discussed a timeline for that process yet.

-Note: This story has been corrected to show an agreement on makeup days was announced Thursday, not Friday.